ssp3nc3r/hsluv-rcpp/README.md

 ## Installation

-To install, you will need a working toolchain on your computer for compiling C++ code, and the R package devtools installed.
+To install, you will *need a working toolchain on your computer for compiling C++ code*, and the R package devtools installed.
 Once those are working, simply run the following code in an R session:

 ```
 devtools::install_github("ssp3nc3r/hsluv-rcpp", ref = "master")